pav-nk/odin-recipes/README.md

 # Recipes
-A training project based on the "OdinProject" developer's full stack program: Recipes
+A training project based on the "OdinProject" developer's full stack program: recipes